microsoft/live-share/welcome/welcome-vscode.md

 ## Sharing

 You need to be registered in the Project Cascade Private Preview in order to start a collaboration session and share your code.
 If you're just looking to join a collaboration session, [jump below](#joining).
+Otherwise follow these steps:

 ### 1. Sign-in from within your IDE/editor

-Click on the "Sign in" status bar item.
-If you're enrolled in the private preview, use the creditals you used to register.
+Click on the "Sign in" status bar item and follow the instructions.
+When prompted, be sure use the creditals you used to register when signing in.

 ![VS Code Download](media/vscode-sign-in-button.png)